-Principles of delivering effective instruction in various formats (lecture, lab, cooperative settings); examination of gender, class, race, and culture in mathematics and science education; overview of policy related to mathematics and science education.
+Course introduces the principles behind delivering effective instruction in various formats (lecture, lab, digital, cooperative settings); examination of gender, class, race, and culture in mathematics and science education; basics of exceptional education policies and practices; and overview of policy related to mathematics and science education.
+Field component.
 Every semester.
-Field component.
-No credit toward Education degree.
-Prerequisites: Admission to the STEM Education program; university, STEM, and major department grade point averages of at least 2.75; STEM 2010 with a minimum grade of C or STEM Education program Co-Director approval.
+Prerequisites: University, STEM, and major department grade point averages of at least 2.75; STEM 2010 with a minimum grade of C or STEM Education program Director approval.
+Admission to the STEM Education program.
+Laboratory/studio course fee will be assessed.

 In this class, we focus on the classroom management side of teaching.